 - Players who win a match earn variable rewards – XP, coins, mystery boxes

-- All players participating in a match earn XP needed for levelling up
+- All players participating in a match earn XP needed for leveling up

-- Levelling up unlocks new levels with higher entry betting fee and PvP against more experienced opponents
+- Leveling up unlocks new levels with higher entry betting fee and PvP against more experienced opponents